Home Extension Renovation Costs 2019 (updated)

 A Basic Single Story (Same Level) Extension Example

-So, for a ground floor single level 4x5m extension, the indicative build cost at the lowest end of these estimates would be roughly $50,000 ex GST.
+So, for a ground floor, small single level extension, the indicative build cost at the lowest end of these estimates would be roughly $90,000 ex GST.
 However, you will also need to add the following costs:

 - Plan a contingency fund.
 Renovations have a habit of revealing hidden surprises.
 Allow at least 10% for overruns, unforeseen costs or changes to the plan.